Facility Rules and Safety Policy

 Golf Course Reservations

-General Public may make Little Course starting times up to four days in advance either in person or by calling the golf shop during regular business hours.
+General Public may make Little Course starting times up to seven days in advance either in person or by calling the golf shop during regular business hours.
 Golf House Members may make starting times up to seven days in advance.
 Members may reserve up to three starting times (up to 12 people) subject to availability.
 Group reservations of 13 or more must be made directly with the Golf House office and are subject to approval.
 Players must cancel reservations no less than 24 hours in advance or be subject to loss of advance reservation privileges.

 All golfers (members and daily fee players) are required to check-in and register with the Golf Shop prior to starting their round.
 If possible it is recommended to check-in no less than 10 minutes prior to your appointed starting time.
 Golfers wishing to play an additional round must check in with the golf shop at the completion of their first nine to obtain another reservation for their second nine holes.